 A call ratio spread is used when the underlying asset is expected to stay within the range between the two strike prices before expiration.

-Call Ratio Spread Setup
+How to set up a Call Ratio Spread

 A call ratio spread is a bull call debit spread with an additional call sold at the same strike price as the short call in the spread.
 The bull call spread results in a risk-defined position with limited profit potential.
 The goal is for the stock price to close at the short strikes at expiration.
 This results in the short contracts expiring worthless, and the long call could be sold with the maximum intrinsic value.